 “The firm has the highest of standards when it comes to helping our clients and advocating for their interests,” Gary explained.
 “This includes protecting the confidential and privileged information we receive from them during the course of our representation.”

 Today, Gary stays on the forefront of legal ethics and malpractice trends and best practices.
 He works with management to implement policies to ensure compliance.
 He also partners with the firm’s technology department on cyber security procedures, electronic discovery and document review processes.

 Gary earned his undergraduate degree in biblical studies in 1992 from Southeastern College of the Assemblies of God, where he graduated summa cum laude as a co-valedictorian.
 In 2000, Gary graduated cum laude with his J.D. from Salmon P. Chase College of Law at Northern Kentucky University.
 While in law school, Gary was a member and clerk of the moot court and a member of the National Trial Advocacy Team.

 He is admitted to practice in Illinois, Kentucky, the U.S. Court of Appeals for the 11th Circuit and in multiple federal district courts.
-During his free time, he is also the attorney coach for the Roxana High School Mock Trial Team.

 “The firm is my employer, but I still consider myself as working for our clients,” Gary said.